Richardaeld/Fat_Racoon_Kitchen/README.md

     + There is no set number of documents for the application to function properly, however a better UX is provided when the head chef of the application has several recipe documents entered.
 + The users collection:
     + The users collection stores the applications user information.
-    + There is no set number of documents for the application to function properly, however a better UX is provided if the application has a set head chef.
+    + There is no set number of documents for the application to function properly, however a better UX is provided if the application has a designated head chef.
     + It is also recommended that the head chef's admin status in MongoDB be set to `admin: true`.
 The admin status will allow the head chef to quickly and easily alter inappropriate recipes or images.
 + The fs.chunks collection:
     + Will be created automatically after the first image is uploaded.